Unique and inspirational publishing stories to share.

 The Captain’s Daughters is Doreen D. Berger’s first novel in a series about the adventures of the Marsh sisters, Diane and Robin.
 Doreen, known to her family and friends as Diane, has based the series on her relationship with her lifelong friend, Robin, and their spirited childhood escapades.
-Doreen lives on Long Island with her family and pets.

 The Captain’s Daughters was inspired by my childhood escapades with my best friend Robin.
 We always seemed to find ourselves in hot water for a silly prank we pulled!
 We were both astronomy and science-fiction fans and dreamed about living on a starship.
 The book combines our not-so-good behavior with our dream of outer-space travel.